Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 As their name implies, sand worms live in the sand and under rocks along the shoreline and in the shallows.
 Nearly every bait and tackle shop sells live sand worms by the dozen.
 Keep them in the box, covered and out of the sun, until you are ready to put a worm on the hook.

-Be care picking them up—sand worms sport a set of pincers that can give a surprisingly sharp pinch.
+Be careful picking them up—sand worms sport a set of pincers that can give a surprisingly sharp pinch.

 Read the Water